 Defect Life cycle

-Defect Life cycle starts from logging a new defect.
-Whenever a defect is logged, it goes in “New” state.
+The Defect Life cycle starts with logging a new defect.
+Whenever a fault is logged, it goes into the “New” state.

 Tester – New Defect

 A Tester may assign a defect to a developer or a development lead.
 This decision of defect assignment varies from project to project.
 At some workplaces, there is a defect life cycle process to assign it directly to a respective developer, and at some places, the defect is first given to a dev lead, and the dev lead, in turn, assigns it to a developer.

 Defect Assignment (New) – Defect Life Cycle Developer